zachghiaccio/lake-algo-routines/README.md

 is2_sfc_detect_sub.m - Uses the chunked data to find lake surfaces.
 An initial guess is also given for the lake bed.

+is2_sfc_find.m - Gives a second guess for the location of a lake surface.
+Currently has issues with smaller lakes seen on Greenland.

 is2_ph_dist.m - Uses photon refinement procedures (see Smith et al., 2019 for more details) to improve lake bed estimation.

 is2_polyfit_sub.m - Adds a 3rd-order polynomial curve to lake beds, to fill the gaps in attenuated regions.
 A separate subroutine was needed to account for multiple lakes in a scene.

 depth_refrac_fix.m - Corrects lake depth retrievals for the refractive index of water.
 See Parrish et al., (2019) for more details.

 manuatl.m - An alternative to "autoatl."
 If the coordinates of a lake are known, then this algorithm may be used for quicker analysis of singular lakes.
 Photon refinement is optional in this routine.
+Surface refinement is currently buggy, but the initial guess is sufficient for most cases.